-Trent van Veen Partner Sydney 21 March 2022

-BBL(s)Barrel(s), an oil barrel is equivalent to 0.159 cubic metresBJC FieldBajiaochang FieldBOEBarrel of oil equivalent.
-The factor used to convert gas to oil equivalent is based upon an approximate energy value of 6,000 cubic feet per barrel and not price equivalence at the time.BOEPDBarrel of oil equivalent per dayBOPDBarrel of oil equivalent per dayBOPDBarrel of oil per dayFconomic interestThe working interest share of production which is adjusted for production that is delivered to hosts og overnments under the petroleum contracts.FTFExchange Traded FundFCTRForeign Currency Translation ReserveFVTPLFiar value through profit & lossGroupParent entity and its subsidiariesGSTGoods and services taxHSEHeatth, Safety & Environment BOEBarrel of oil equivalent.
-The factor used to convert gas to oil equivalent is based upon an approximate energy value of 6,000 cubic feet per barrel and not price equivalence at the time.BOEPDBarrel of oil equivalent per dayBOPDBarrel of oil per dayEconomic interestThe working interest share of production which is adjusted for production that is delivered to host governments under the petroleum contracts.ETFExchange Traded FundFCTRForeign Currency Translation ReserveFVTPLFair value through profit & lossGroupParent entity and its subsidiariesGSTGoods and services tax energy value of 6,000 cubic feet per barrel and not price equivalence at the time.BOEPDBarrel of oil equivalent per dayBOPDBarrel of oil per dayEconomic interestThe working interest share of production which is adjusted for production that is delivered to host governments under the petroleum contracts.ETFExchange Traded FundFCTRForeign Currency Translation ReserveFVTPLFair value through profit & lossGroupParent entity and its subsidiariesGSTGoods and services tax BOPDBarrel of oil per dayEconomic interestThe working interest share of production which is adjusted for production that is delivered to host governments under the petroleum contracts.ETFExchange Traded FundFCTRForeign Currency Translation ReserveFVTPLFair value through profit & lossGroupParent entity and its subsidiariesGSTGods and services tax Economic interestThe working interest share of production which is adjusted for production that is delivered to host governments under the petroleum contracts.ETFExchange Traded FundFCTRForeign Currency Translation ReserveFVTPLFair value through profit & lossGroupParent entity and its subsidiariesGSTGoods and services tax governments under the petroleum contracts.ETFExchange Traded FundFCTRForeign Currency Translation ReserveFVTPLFair value through profit & lossGroupParent entity and its subsidiariesGSTGoods and services tax FCTRForeign Currency Translation ReserveFVTPLFair value through profit & lossGroupParent entity and its subsidiariesGSTGoods and services tax FVTPLFair value through profit & lossGroupParent entity and its subsidiariesGSTGoods and services tax GroupParent entity and its subsidiariesGSTGoods and services tax GST Goods and services tax HSE Health, Safety & Environment MMBOE One million barrels of oil equivalent Possible reserves An incremental category of estimated recoverable volumes associated with a defined degree of uncertainty.
+Ernst + Young

+Nicholas Thompson Partner

+Sydney 23 March 2023 BBL(s) Barrel(s), an oil barrel is equivalent to 0.159 cubic metres energy value of 6,000 cubic feet per barrel and not price equivalence at the time.

+BJC Field Bajiaochang Field

+BOE Barrel of oil equivalent.
+The factor used to convert gas to oil equivalent is based upon an approximate

+BOEPD Barrel of oil equivalent per day

+BOPD Barrel of oil per day CGU Cash Generating Unit

+CCLZ CNOOC China Limited Zhanjiang

+CNOOC China National Offshore Oil Corporation

+Economic interest The working interest share of production which is adjusted for production that is delivered to host governments under the petroleum contracts.

+FID Financial Investment Decision FVTPL Fair value through profit & loss Group Parent entity and its subsidiaries

+GST Goods and services tax

+HSE Health, Safety & Environment

+MMBOE One million barrels of oil equivalent

+Possible reserves An incremental category of estimated recoverable volumes associated with a defined degree of uncertainty.
 Possible Reserves are those additional reserves which analysis of geoscience and engineering data suggest are less likely to be recoverable than Probable Reserves.
-The total quantitie ultimately recovered from the project have a low probability to exceed the sum of Proved plus Probable plus Possible (3P), which is equivalent to the high estimate scenario.
+The total quantities ultimately recovered from the project have a low probability to exceed the sum of Proved plus Probable plus Possible (3P), which is equivalent to the high estimate scenario.
 When probabilistic methods are used, there should be at least a 10% probability that the actual quantities recovered will equal or exceed the 3P estimate.

+Probable reserves

-Probable reserves An incremental category of estimated recoverable volumes associated with a defined degree of uncertainty.
+An incremental category of estimated recoverable volumes associated with a defined degree of uncertainty.
 Probable Reserves are those additional reserves that are less likely to be recovered than Proved Reserves but more certain to be recovered than Possible Reserves.
-It is equally likely that act remaining quantities recovered will be greater than or less than the sum of the estimated Proved plus Probable (2P).
+It is equally likely that actual remaining quantities recovered will be greater than or less than the sum of the estimated Proved plus Probable (2P).
 In this context, when probabilistic methods are used, there should be at least a 50% probability that the actual quantities recovered will equal or exceed the 2P estimate.

+Proved reserves

-Proved reserves An incremental category of estimated recoverable volumes associated with a defined degree of uncertainty.
+An incremental category of estimated recoverable volumes associated with a defined degree of uncertainty.
 Proved Reserves are those quantities of petroleum which, by analysis of geoscience and engineering data, can be estimated with reasonable certainty to be commercially recoverable, from a given date forward, from known reservoirs under defined economic conditions, operating methods and government regulations.
 If deterministic methods are used, the term reasonable certainty is intended to express a high degree of confidence that the quantities will be recovered.
 If probabilistic methods are used, there should be at least a 90% probability that the quantities actually recovered will equal or exceed the estimate.
 Often referred to as 1P, also as "Proven".

-PSC Production Sharing Contract Reserves Are those quantities of petroleum anticipated to be commercially recoverable by application of development projects to known accumulations from a given date forward under defined conditions.
-Reserves must further satisfy four criteria: They must be discovered, recoverable, commercial and remaining (as of a given date) based on the development project(s) applied ROC Roc Oil Company Pty Limited USD/US\$ or cents United States currency 1P Proven reserves 2P Proved and probable reserves 3P Proved and probable and possible
+PSC Production Sharing Contract

+Are those quantities of petroleum anticipated to be commercially recoverable by application of Reserves development projects to known accumulations from a given date forward under defined conditions.
+Reserves must further satisfy four criteria.
+They must be discovered, recoverable, commercial and remaining (as of a given date) based on the development project(s) applied

+ROC Roc Oil Company Pty Limited

+USD/US\$ or cents

+United States currency

+1P Proven reserves

+2P Proved and probable reserves

+3P Proved and probable and possible reserves